 At this stage, you should discuss the contract with an independent legal professional like our property experts at Big Law.
 We will ensure you’ve read, understood and accept the contract’s terms and conditions; that the buyer has signed it properly; that all the details about the property (including its address and property type) are correct; and that you include the appropriate condition in the contract to pass covenants and agreements onto the buyer.

 If you make a counter-offer, a buyer can accept it by initialling the changes on the contract document.
 If they do, the contract becomes binding.
 Likewise, if the buyer makes an alternative counter-offer which you accept, all changes must be initialled or the contract may become invalid.

 The contract should also set out the details of the deposit to be paid by the buyer, including payment date and method.
 It must also include a warning statement in it that provides details of the five business days statutory cooling-off period and the termination penalty of 0.25% of the purchase price if the buyer terminates the contract during the cooling-off period.

 Because property sales involve a contract, the wisest thing to do is to consult legal professionals such as Big Law who have years of experience in property and conveyancing matters before you decide to sell your house.

-We can give you a detailed plan of our services and costs in relation to your property sale.
-How we’ll help you includes drafting a contract of sale to make sure the terms are appropriate and reasonable, help you complete the disclosure documents and check the contract before and after you sign it.
+We can give you a detailed plan of our services and costs concerning your property sale.
+How we’ll help you include drafting a contract of sale to make sure the terms are appropriate and reasonable, help you complete the disclosure documents and check the contract before and after you sign it.
 We can also review your arrangements with your chosen real estate agent/s.